 OK, that said, lucid dreaming supplements can make your mind go pow.

-Here is a break-down of the most common lucid dreaming supplements, also known as oneirogens.
+Here is a break-down of the most effective lucid dreaming supplements, also known as oneirogens.

 Calea zacatechichi: Known as “the dream herb,” Calea Z. is from Oaxaca, Mexico and has been used for centuries by Chontal shaman/dreamers as a cure-all and a “voyaging” aid.
 The scientific studies on Calea Zacatechichi suggests that it heightens the vividness of imagery in hypnagogia and the non-REM periods.
-Ingestion of the plant also decreases deep slow-wave sleep and REM periods.
+Ingestion of the plant may also temporarily decrease deep slow-wave sleep and REM periods.

-Lucid dreams may be experienced in these non-REM states, but because the herb also increases micro-awakenings and disturbs sleep, there are more chances to promote lucid dreaming from sleep onset.
-The psychoactive compounds are still largely unknown so the dream-enhancing mechanism is also unknown.
-Some people have an allergic reaction, and others have reported leg-cramping.
+Lucid hypnagogic dreams may be experienced in these non-REM states, but because the herb also increases micro-awakenings and disturbs sleep, there are more chances to promote lucid dreaming from sleep onset.
+This can then create a REM rebound effect leading to more vivid and memorable dreams in the morning as well.

 Mugwort: This gentle herb in the sage family (Artemisia vulgaris) is used to help remember dreams.
 It has a gentle aromatic effect.
 It has a long European history of use also as a midwife’s herb due to its ability to stimulate blood circulation; in ancient Greece it was associated with the power of the moon.
 Traditionally mugwort is enjoyed as a tea and an incense.